9 Foods That Go by Different Namesby Dorian Martin Patient Advocate

 Once, while watching a cooking show by Jamie Oliver, who hails from Great Britain, I noticed that he reached for cilantro, but called it coriander.
 That got me thinking – are there other healthy foods that may go by different names?
 Or do we make a mistake of thinking that some foods are the same, even though they’re not?

 Rocket and arugula are the same crop.
 This quick growing vegetable is related to mustard greens, cauliflower, and kale.
 This peppery type of greens is a wonderful source of vitamin A, several B vitamins, vitamin C, vitamin K, copper, and iron.
 It also is low calorie and a rich source of phytochemicals that help fight several kinds of cancer, including breast, cervical, colon, ovarian, and prostate.

 Prawns versus shrimp

 Slight differences exist between these two although they taste the same.
 A prawn is typically harvested in fresh water, tends to be larger and has claws on three pairs of legs.
 Shrimp is normally harvested from salt water, will be smaller and has claws on two pair of legs.
 They share a nutritional profile and both are good sources of selenium, vitamin B12, protein and phosphorus.

 Scallions, green onions and bunching onions

 They’re all the same.
 No matter what you call them, this vegetable is a type of allium that doesn’t form a bulb.
 Both the whites and greens can be used.
-Scallions are a good source of vitamin K, vitamin C, vitamin A. These onions also contain several phytochemicals, including quercetin and anthocyanins, that support a healthy immune system and help prevent cancer.
+Scallions are a good source of vitamins K, C, and A. These onions also contain several phytochemicals (including quercetin and anthocyanins) that support a healthy immune system and help prevent cancer.